A Stranger from Somewhere: Plot

 Sam Brockton owns a ranch but has become disenchanted with frontier life.
 He sells his property and moves to New York.
 While driving in the country, Brockton encounters a car with a blown tire.
 He pulls up and offers to help.
 While changing the tire, Brockton catches his first glimpse of young Agnes Darling.
 When the front tire blew, the beautiful heiress and her father were traveling to town from their summer retreat.
 Brockton is smitten, and she seems interested in him.
 After completing the repairs, the Darlings thanked Brockton and drove away.

 Olga Veloski and Howard Dana are two local swindlers passing the time on a hotel veranda.
 They witness Darling's mishap.
-The pair are aware of Darling's and Brockton's wealth.
+The pair is aware of the wealth of Darling and Brockton.
 The swindlers know local millionaires shutter their homes and head to the country in the Summer.
 Knowing Darling's mansion is unoccupied, the crooks plan a badger game.
 After Darling's drive away, Olga approaches the love-struck Brockton.
 She weaves a story about her good friend Agnes Darling.
 Olga claims Agnes is stopping by her home tomorrow.
-Olga tells Brockton she could introduce the heiress to him.
+Olga tells Brockton that she could introduce him to the heiress.
 Brockton readily agrees.

 The next day, the sharpers arrive at the unoccupied Darling mansion, followed by Brockton.
 Olga makes excuses for Agnes's delay and then suggests they play poker while they wait.
 Sam agrees, and the schemers bilk Brockton out of a large sum of money.
 However, he hands the fraudsters a Michigan roll.
 During their con game, Olga notices Brockton's resemblance to an acquaintance named Dippy Lewis.

 Shortly after finishing their con game, the Darlings appear at their mansion.
 They find a bewildered Brockton and believe he is a burglar.
 Brockton clarifies what transpired while Olga and Dana hide.
 The Darlings feel sorry for Brockton and invite him to join them at a mountain hotel.
 The swindlers hear the invitation and then make their escape.
 After their departure, Olga recalls how a Dippy bore such a close resemblance to Brockton.
 The swindlers join their friend "Dippy Lewis" and dream up a new plan to have Dippy impersonate Brockton.
-Their idea is to send Dippy to the hotel in Brockton's place to woo Agnes Darling while believing she will fall in love and marry him.
+Their idea is to send Dippy to the hotel in Brockton's place to woo Agnes Darling, believing she will fall in love and marry him.

 Dippy arrives at the hotel.
 Although Dippy has an uncouth manner about him, he begins his courtship.
 Agnes tells Dippy she has arranged for them to go horseback riding.
 After a while, Agnes observes he can barely ride a horse.
 She has doubts about his background story of life on the frontier—utterly discouraged, Dippy returns to the lodge.